The New York LLC Formation Guide: How to Save $600 or more on Formation Costs

 4.

-Biennial Statement: Every two years, you must file a brief statement with the NY DOS ($9 fee).
+Biennial Statement: Every two years, file a simple update with the state ($9 fee) to keep your LLC in good standing.

 Disclaimer: This guide is for informational purposes only and does not constitute legal advice.